unoplatform/uno/doc/articles/faq.md

 ## Who makes Uno Platform?
-Uno Platform was developed by Team nventive over the past 4 years.
+Uno Platform was developed by Team Inventive over the past 4 years.

 ## What makes Uno Platform unique?
 The Uno Platform is the only implementation of the UWP API that runs across iOS, Android and WebAssembly.